-CDBG is a state administered, federally-funded program that funds public facility projects.
+CDBG is a state administered, federally-funded program that funds public facility improvements and infrastructure projects.
 Grants are provided to "non-entitlement" municipalities and counties for projects which principally benefit low and moderate income (LMI) persons.
 Districts and private entities (such as nonprofit water companies or homeowners associations) are eligible if sponsored by a municipality or county.

-Eligible activities include public facilities improvements, property acquisition and rehabilitation, and relocation expenses.
+Eligible activities include infrastructure, public facilities improvements, and property acquisition and rehabilitation.
 All activities must meet at least one of three national objectives: benefit to low and moderate income persons, prevention or elimination of slum and blight, or address an urgent need.